A complete multipartite basis for the chromatic symmetric function

 Note that $XB_G$ is an element in the expanded ring $\Lambda[t]$, which may be considered either as polynomials in $t$ with symmetric function coefficients, or symmetric functions with coefficients in $\mathbb{R}[t]$.
 In particular, the set $\{1,(1+t),(1+t)^2,\dots\}$ forms a basis for $\mathbb{R}[t]$ as a vector space, and so given a basis $\{f_{\lm}\}$ for $\Lambda$, we may write each element of $\Lambda^d[t]$ uniquely as for $c_{\lm,i} \in \mathbb{R}$.
 Since each element of $\Lambda[t]$ has bounded degree in $t$ and the $x_i$, the expressions $[f_{\lm}]XB_G$, $[(1+t)^i]XB_G$, and $[(1+t)^if_{\lm}]XB_G$ are all well-defined.

-The set $\Pi(G)$ of all partitions of $V(G)$ is a poset\footnote{In fact $\Pi(G)$ is a lattice, with meet operation $\wedge$ and join operation $\vee$ as defined here.} when equipped with the partial order relation $\pi_1 \leq \pi_2$ if $\pi_1$ is a refinement of $\pi_2$ (meaning each block of $\pi_1$ is entirely contained in a block of $\pi_2$).
+The set $\Pi(G)$ of all partitions of $V(G)$ is a poset when equipped with the partial order relation $\pi_1 \leq \pi_2$ if $\pi_1$ is a refinement of $\pi_2$ (meaning each block of $\pi_1$ is entirely contained in a block of $\pi_2$).
 Then $\Pi(G)$ has as the unique maximal element the partition $\hat{1}$ with one block containing all vertices, and as the unique minimal element $\hat{0}$ the partition with each vertex in its own block.
-For $\pi, \rho \in \Pi(G)$, let $\pi \wedge \rho$ denote the partition such that vertices $a$ and $b$ are in the same block if and only if they are in the same block in both $\pi$ and $\rho$, and likewise let $\pi \vee \rho$ denote the partition where $a$ and $b$ are in the same block if they are in the same block in at least one of $\pi$ and $\rho$.
+For $\pi, \rho \in \Pi(G)$, let $\pi \wedge \rho$ denote the partition such that vertices $a$ and $b$ are in the same block if and only if they are in the same block in both $\pi$ and $\rho$.
 A partition $\pi \in \Pi(G)$ is called \emph{$j$-maximal} if $e(\pi) = j$, and there exists at least one edge between every pair of blocks of $\pi$.
 Thus, a $j$-maximal partition has $j$ edges inside of blocks and cannot be coarsened without adding additional such edges.

 Before giving a combinatorial interpretation for the $r$-basis coefficients of $XB_G$, we prove an auxiliary lemma.

 \begin{lemma} Let $P$ be a partition of a set $S$ of size $n$.
 Then for every $\mu \vdash n$, we have